How to Display Art On Almost Any Smart TV

 Screen burn-in is a permanent discoloration of areas on an electronic display, such as a TV screen.
 It can occur when a static image is displayed for a long period of time.
 This could potentially happen if you leave a piece of digital art on your screen for too long without changing it.

 Not all TV screens are equally susceptible to burn-in.
-For example, OLED screens can be more vulnerable to burn-in.
+OLED screens can be more vulnerable to burn-in.
 On the other hand, LCD TVs are much less susceptible than Plasma TVs.
 And Samsung's The Frame TV uses special algorithms to minimize burn-in caused by displaying the same image for a long period of time.
+And Roku's new Backdrops feature is designed with with OLED burn-in protections in place.

 To further prevent burn-in, try to regularly change the digital art displayed on your screen, avoid leaving the TV on one stationary image for too long, and avoid using full brightness for extended periods of time.
 The exact timing for when burn-in can occur varies greatly and depends on several factors, including the type of display, the brightness setting, and the specific image being displayed.
 To avoid burn-in, avoid leaving the TV on one stationary image for too long, and avoid using full brightness for extended periods